Skip to main content

 (C) Initial approval of fire detection devices.

 (1) Existing underground coal operators.
-Within thirty days of the effective date of this rule, each existing underground coal operator shall submit a letter to the chief notifying the chief that the mine's fire detection devices have been installed in compliance with 30 C.F.R.
+Within thirty days of the effective date of this rule, each existing underground coal operator is to submit a letter to the chief notifying the chief that the mine's fire detection devices have been installed in compliance with 30 C.F.R.
 75.1103-1 to 30 C.F.R.
 75.1103-8.
-The chief shall inspect the fire detection devices, approve or disapprove the installation of the fire detection devices, and notify the operator of the chief's decision.
+The chief will inspect the fire detection devices, approve or disapprove the installation of the fire detection devices, and notify the operator of the chief's decision.

 (2) New underground coal operators.
-A new underground coal operator shall submit to the chief a plan for fire detection devices that meets the requirements of this rule.
-After the operator has installed the fire detection devices, he or she shall submit a letter to the chief notifying the chief that the mine's fire detection devices have been installed in compliance with 30 C.F.R.
+A new underground coal operator is to submit to the chief a plan for fire detection devices that meets this rule.
+After the operator has installed the fire detection devices, he or she is to submit a letter to the chief notifying the chief that the mine's fire detection devices have been installed in compliance with 30 C.F.R.
 75.1103-1 to 30 C.F.R.
 75.1103-8.
-The chief shall inspect the fire detection devices, approve or disapprove the installation of the fire detection devices, and notify the operator of the chief's decision.
+The chief will inspect the fire detection devices, approve or disapprove the installation of the fire detection devices, and notify the operator of the chief's decision.

 (D) Modifications to fire detection devices.
-When an operator submits a proposed revision or modification to a mine's fire detection devices to MSHA for approval, the operator shall at the same time submit this proposed revision or modification to the chief for approval.
-The chief shall review the proposed revision or modification, approve or disapprove it, and notify the operator of the chief's decision.
+When an operator submits a proposed revision or modification to a mine's fire detection devices to MSHA for approval, the operator is to at the same time submit this proposed revision or modification to the chief for approval.
+The chief will review the proposed revision or modification, approve or disapprove it, and notify the operator of the chief's decision.

 Supplemental Information